Rumbaar/Electricity-Daily-Charge-HA/README.md

 ![image](https://user-images.githubusercontent.com/84074944/236602979-37dc30e4-7e49-478d-821d-657156c87714.png)

 3. Create an automation to reset the Date/Time at the start of the day to reset the usage calcuation for the day, raw YAML in automation.yaml.
-You'll need to define the "Actions" code via "Edit in YAML" as the syntax required is avalable via the visual editor (as of 2023.5).
+You'll need to define the "Actions" code via "Edit in YAML" as the syntax required isn't avalable via the visual editor (as of 2023.5).
 ```yaml
 alias: Reset DailyChargeTimer at Midnight
 description: ""